 How can I incorporate hyaluronic acid into my routine?

-These tried and tested buys are worth investing in…
+On that note, these are the tried and tested buys worth investing in...

-As fake-tan obsessives will know, slathering on the dark stuff can leave skin dry.
+As fake-tan obsessives will know, slathering on the stuff can leave your skin dry.
 Packed full of skincare worthy ingredients, including hyaluronic acid and vitamins C and D, this leaves skin glowing.

 Creating a smooth base for make-up, this cooling cream delivers instant hydration that lasts.
 It’s formulated with probiotics too, strengthening the skin’s barrier to lock in moisture.